dcrodman/dotfiles/README.md

 * Open vim and run :PluginInstall
 * Open tmux and run Ctrl+b + I
 * Copy SublimeText config files into place if you want those
+* Install pyenv (this is taken care of by brew.sh for macOS)